Tower, Michigan: Lumber community

 This area of Forest Township was first settled as early as 1899 when the Detroit and Mackinac Railway built a rail line through the area on its route from Bay City to Cheboygan.
 A small lumber settlement began to grow along the Black River, and a post office first opened on April 18, 1899.
 James A. Kelley served as the first postmaster, and the community adopted the name Tower.
 The name was chosen in honor of Ellen May Tower, who was the daughter of Civil War veteran and current resident Judge Samuel S. Tower.
 Originally from Byron, Ellen served as a nurse in the Spanish–American War.
 While serving in Puerto Rico, which at the time was controlled by Spain, she died of acute pericarditis from typhoid fever.
 At the age of 30, she died on December 9, 1898—one day before the signing of the Treaty of Paris, which officially ended the war.
 As such, she became the first American servicewoman to die during a war on foreign soil.
 She was also the first Michigan woman to be given full military honors at her funeral, which was attended by thousands of mourners in Byron.

 The new community of Tower was quickly platted on May 20, 1899.
 The community became a prominent source of lumber and benefited greatly from the new railroad and its location along the Black River, where lumber could easily be floated to nearby sawmills.
 By 1901, Tower contained two sawmills and recorded a population of around 300.
 The Detroit and Mackinac Railway built its first train depot here in 1902, and this allowed the community to grow substantially.
 The community first appeared in a 1902 map of Forest Township.
 During the decade, Tower grew to include numerous businesses, including hotels, laundry facilities, banks, markets, factories, and a fire department with a horse-drawn fire truck.
 From 1905 to 1906, Tower also briefly had its own newspaper, The Tower Press.
-The area was prone to forest fires, and in 1908, a fire destroyed several buildings in Tower.
-In 1910, the community boasted its highest population of 800 residents and grew to include several churches, a school, five sawmills, seven saloons, and many other manufacturing businesses.
-That same year, the Tower Dam began construction, and the new Tower Pond reservoir aided significantly in the transportation of lumber to the nearby train depot.
-During wintertime, ice was also harvested from the reservoir for use in the community and railroad.
-Tower also received telephone service at this time.